C++98 OOP: Inheritance and Polymorphism

 SensorBase* ptr = &temp; // OK:指针,不会切片1.5 Multiple Inheritance and Diamond Inheritance

-Multiple inheritance allows a class to inherit from multiple base classes simultaneously.
-In some scenarios, this is quite natural—for example, a device having both "readable" and "writable" capabilities:
+Multiple inheritance allows a class to inherit from more than one base class simultaneously.
+In some scenarios, this is quite natural—for example, a device might possess both "readable" and "writable" capabilities:

 class Readable {